rabbitmq/rabbitmq-website/site/configure.md

 This topic is covered in more detail in the rest of this guide.

-When in doubt about RabbitMQ config file location for your OS and installation method, consult the log file and/or management UI as explained in the following sections.
+When in doubt about RabbitMQ config file location, consult the log file and/or management UI as explained in the following section.

-### <a id="verify-configuration-config-file-location" class="anchor" href="#verify-configuration-config-file-location">Verify Configuration: How to Find Config File Location</a>
+### <a id="verify-configuration-config-file-location" class="anchor" href="#verify-configuration-config-file-location">How to Find Config File Location</a>

 The active configuration file can be verified by inspecting the RabbitMQ log file.
 It will show up in the [log file](logging.html)